hablapps/pairstrading/PostPairsTrading.md

 ## Determining how to calculate the spreads

-Let's now focus on the Machine Learning (ML) Model component, which, given the pair of indexes that best fit our Pair Trading strategy according to the ADF test, will allow us to develop a simple model that will help us find these trading opportunities.
+Let's now focus on the Machine Learning (ML) Model component, which, given the pair of indexes that best fit our Pair Trading strategy, will allow us to develop a simple model that will help us find these trading opportunities.

 ![Arch-ML](resources/general-architecture-ml-model.png)

-After the initial market assesment previously done, we can start coding the actual Pair Trading model that calculates this relationships and the differences, that we are going to call **spreads**, between the prices of our indexes.
-The first approach we may try could simply be to subtract them and observe if the difference deviates significantly from zero, considering their scale difference.
+At this point, we can start coding the actual pairs trading model that calculates the relationships between the prices of our indexes, which we'll refer to as **spreads**.
+Our initial approach might simply involve subtracting the prices and observing whether the difference deviates significantly from zero, taking their scale difference into account.

 Indeed, just subtracting the prices of two assets, as in $price_y−price_x$ may not provide a clear understanding of their relationship.
 Let's illustrate this with an example: